top of page

 Product | Short Description | License | Type |

-Caribbean & Central America Hazard | OpenQuake engine input model to perform hazard calculations for the Caribbean & Central America | CC BY-SA 4.0 | Model |
+Caribbean & Central America Hazard | OpenQuake engine input model to perform hazard calculations for the Caribbean & Central America | CC BY-NC-SA 4.0 | Model |

 Central Asia Exposure | Repository with the inventory of residential, commercial and industrial buildings in Central Asia | CC BY-NC-SA 4.0 | Model |

-Central Asia Hazard | OpenQuake engine input model to perform hazard calculations for Central Asia | CC BY-SA 4.0 | Model |
+Central Asia Hazard | OpenQuake engine input model to perform hazard calculations for Central Asia | Custom license | Model |

-China Financial Loss Model | Country model to assess potential financial losses to commercial, industrial and residential buildings due to earthquakes | Custom license | Model |
+China Financial Loss Model | Country model to assess potential financial losses to commercial, industrial and residential buildings due to earthquakes | Custom License | Model |

 China Hazard | OpenQuake engine input model to perform hazard calculations for China | Custom license | Model |

-Colombia Financial Loss Model | Country model to assess potential financial losses to commercial, industrial and residential buildings due to earthquakes | Custom license | Model |
+Colombia Financial Loss Model | Country model to assess potential financial losses to commercial, industrial and residential buildings due to earthquakes | Custom License | Model |

 Conterminous US Hazard | OpenQuake engine input model to perform hazard calculations for conterminous territories of the United States (including California) | Custom license | Model |